 बिहार के बेगूसराय जिले का एक साधारण सा सिमरिया गाँव, कविता की दुनिया के नक्शे में असाधारण महत्व रखता है. क्यूँकि इसी मिट्टी से ओज़ की कविता के एक सूर्य का जन्म हुआ था, जिसका नाम था, रामधारी सिंह दिनकर. दिनकर जब कविता की धरती पर आए तो भावों के परिंदे जाग उठे. भाषा ने नयी … Continue reading राष्ट्र-कवि रामधारी सिंह ‘दिनकर’ …. मृत्युंजय !!

-In the modern India there was born a hero who was desperate to fight against the British Raj and his leadership qualities were so intensive that attracted people without a second thought.
+In modern India, there was born a hero who was desperate to fight against the British Raj and his leadership qualities were so intensive that attracted people without a second thought.
 Let's meet one of the greatest heroes of Modern India.
-Early Life: Schooling, Christianity and first Revolt Birsa was born at Bamba in … Continue reading Birsa Munda-The first tribal martyr
+Early Life: Schooling, Christianity, and first Revolt Birsa was born at Bamba in a … Continue reading Birsa Munda-The first tribal martyr